+Warning Description Recommended Action

+number of ports scanned

+Increase the port scanner timeout

-Warning Description Recommended Action on how to increase the timeout.
+Contact Tenable Support for guidance on how to increase the timeout.

 TCP scanner timeout The TCP port scan against [targets] timed out after [number of seconds] - TCP port results may be incomplete.
 The TCP port scanners can run slowly under certain circumstances.
 The most frequent causes are poor network connectivity between the scanner and the host being scanned, and the configuration of boundary devices such as firewalls.
-Take one of the following actions: • Modify boundary device settings • Reduce the number of ports scanned • Increase the port scanner timeout Contact Tenable Support for guidance on how to increase UDP scanner timeout The UDP port scan against [targets] timed out after [number of seconds] - the timeout.
-The UDP port scanner
+Take one of the following actions: • Modify boundary device settings • Reduce the

+number of ports scanned • Increase the

+port scanner

-Warning Description Recommended Action UDP port results may be incomplete. is known to run for more than 24 hours under some circumstances.
+Warning Description Recommended Action timeout Contact Tenable Support for guidance on how to increase the timeout.
+UDP scanner timeout The UDP port scan against [targets] timed out after [number of seconds] - UDP port results may be incomplete.
+The UDP port scanner is known to run for more than 24 hours under some circumstances.
 Therefore, Tenable recommends using the SYN scanner instead.
 If you cannot use the SYN scanner due to policy or technical reasons, either reduce the number of ports scanned or increase the UDP port scanner timeout.
 Contact Tenable Support for guidance on how to increase the timeout.
-Note: For scans executed on Tenable cloud scanners, the UDP port timeout is fixed at eight hours to prevent scan timeouts and other undesirable performance effects.
+Note: For scans executed on Tenable cloud scanners, the UDP port timeout is fixed at eight hours